roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-03 ****** byJust_Plain_Bob© While she sat at her desk and waited for the computer to come up she took the small spiral note pad she had purchased Saturday out of her purse.
+While she sat at her desk and waited for the computer to come up she took the small spiral note pad she had purchased Saturday out of her purse.
 She still hadn't made up her mind how she wanted to record her illicit meetings.
 The date and number of times?
 Just the date and a check mark?
 Just a check mark on each line to represent a lover?
 There would be no names or descriptions; no number of stars to denote how great the time had been.
 She smiled as she remembered Friday night with Scott.
 He would have gotten three and a half stars after his check mark.

  She finally decided on just the date and a check mark and got out a pen and brought the notebook up to date.
 There were the three guys from the first weekend, Dan, and then Scott from Friday night.
 That made five in one week after years and years of only Jake.
 She wondered how many of those years Jake had been cheating on her.
 No matter; the one she knew about was enough.
 She dropped the notebook back in her purse and started in on her days work.